-Internet service providers can track everything you do online, and most websites track their visitors.
+Internet service providers can track everything you do online, and most websites track their visitors, too.
 Websites often track the actions visitors take outside their sites as well.
 They then build a profile based on the data.
 Networks of websites can pool their information together to build an accurate profile of who you are, what you do, and what you like.
 Government officials and criminals can also track your actions.
 But what is incognito mode able to stop?
 Sadly, the answer is “Not much”.

-In short, to know what you do and to use it for their advantage.
-The collected data is used for analytics and to improve their services.
+The data collected about your online activity is used for analytics and to improve services.
 But it’s also valuable to advertisers.
 When they know what you like, they can target you with ads that are more likely to grab your attention.
 This doesn’t only mean products or services, but also news articles, for example.
 In some countries the data is also used for surveillance.
 The main browser providers also make money from advertising.
 Which means incognito mode doesn’t prevent a lot of the things you might expect.

 Incognito mode, Private Browsing, or any other similar browser-based safe mode only covers your tracks on the device you use to surf the web.
 No traces are left on the device, — with details such as browsing history, cookies, and other user data being ignored — but your actions are visible online.
 Your information is still visible to the websites you visit and whoever provides your internet connection.
 And if you want to be fully incognito and browse privately, incognito mode is not enough.
 If you truly want to browse privately, you’ll need a VPN.

 When it comes to browsing privately and taking the most appropriate steps, F-Secure's Mikko Hyppönen provides the following tips: